kpkpkpk/kpkpkpk/README.md

 - 👋 Hi, I’m @kpkpkpk and I'm junior android developer.
-- Write code in java
+- Write code in java and kotlin
 - I completed courses at samsung it school with the best teacher

 <!---